Is my daughter throwing fast enough?

 How to gauge increases in softball pitching speed

 Can softball pitching speeds be too fast?
-Believe it or not yes.
-For the distance of 43ft doesn’t change and as speeds increase up through 70+ it leaves much less room for late-breaking spin to have room to work and break, so pitching becomes less effective as the spin-to-speed ratio decreases, and hitters simply start to better be able to time the pitch.
-This is probably a reason why Cat Osterman still holds the strikeout record in the NPF with 234 K’s (in 2013) and Monica Abbott does not, but throws as one of the hardest at top speeds of 74 MPH.
+Believe it or not, yes.
+For the distance of 43ft doesn’t change and as speeds increase up through 70+, it leaves much less room for late-breaking spin to have room to work and break, so pitching becomes less effective as the spin-to-speed ratio decreases, and hitters simply start to be better able to time the pitch.
+This is probably a reason why Cat Osterman still holds the strikeout record in the NPF with 234 K’s (in 2013), and Monica Abbott does not, but throws as one of the hardest at top speeds of 74 MPH.

 Parents frequently ask these questions about pitching speeds